 Sugar Loaf Pineapple

-Sugar Loaf pineapples are most often eaten fresh.
-They are entirely edible up to their core, which unlike the common yellow pineapple presents no woodiness, and is rather soft and a bit crunchy.
-Use in cocktails, blended drinks, baked goods or salads.
+Sugarloaf pineapples are most often eaten fresh.
+The fruits are picked ripe, and are best eaten within a few days.
+They can be used in cocktails, blended drinks, baked goods or salads.
 Pair with other tropical fruits such as banana, coconut or papaya.
 Juice, puree, freeze or grill slices.
 The high sugar content lends well to caramelizing and browning.
-To help conserve moisture content, wrap whole pineapple in plastic; refrigerate.
-Store cut-up pineapple in an airtight container about one week.
+Pineapples ripen from the bottom up, so the lower portion may be sweeter than the rest of the fruit.
+To balance sweetness throughout, remove the crown and place the fruit upside down in the refrigerator for a day or two.
+Store cut-up pineapple in an airtight container for up to a week.

 Recipes that include Sugar Loaf Pineapple.
 One is easiest, three is harder.